brainhack-ch/brainhack-autism-challenge/README.md

 ## IMaging-PsychiAtry Challenge (IMPAC): Predicting neurodevelopmental disorders from MRI data

 ## Data
+We merged two preprocessed datasets:
 * The Autism Brain Imaging Data Exchange (ABIDE)
 * Attention Deficit Hyperactivity Disorder (ADHD-200)

+And indicated neurodevelopmental disorders in feature `fx` as 0 for control and 1 for diagnosed subjects.

 ## Getting started